 Do you know that it takes 2 seconds for your brain to digest a situation and for you to react?

 How often do you see someone at a junction and you think they’re going to pull away, you look left and start to move then when you look forward they have changed their mind and haven’t gone?
 Bang.
 That’ll hurt.
 That’s your insurance too as you hit the rear of their vehicle.

 You have a lovely big motorcycle beneath you.
 Keep it back!

 On the highway… why sit on the rear of a vehicle?
 How much can you see?

-Why not think about that 2 second rule, use your road position to open up your view, then when safe use your speed to get the job done safely.
-Remember, ‘Only a fool breaks the 2 second rule’, Don’t be one.
+Why not think about that 2-second rule, use your road position to open up your view, then when safe uses your speed to get the job done safely.
+Remember, ‘Only a fool breaks the 2-second rule’, Don’t be one.

 We all love a bit of speed.
 It’s one of the reasons we love biking.
-I love it.
 It’s the nearest thing to flying you can get without wings - am I right or what?!

 But… there’s a time and a place for speed.
 Use it to get yourself out of trouble, absolutely.
 Use it to impress your mates… well…

 If you really have a need for excessive speed – go do a track day.
 You can go as fast as you like there.
 No points on your licence and more importantly it’s safer!

 But most importantly - stay safe on the road!